vscorza0093/vscorza0093/README.md

 ### Hi there 👋

-My name is Vinicius, I started my studies in January 2023 as a self-taught person, studying programming logic and going through some languages such as C, C#, Python, Ruby and Java Script
+My name is Vinicius Scorza, I started my studies in January 2023 as a self-taught person, studying programming logic and going through some languages such as C, C#, Python, Ruby and JavaScript

 I came from the world of audio, working with theater and with bands.